KevinFHartmann/EgoShell/README.md

 (4) If you're not running on a Mac, change the **BROWSER_COMMAND** setting from "open" to whatever command you use to run your web browser from the command line

-# What other programs do I need have installed?
+# What other programs do I need?
 - ego (of course!)
 - curl
 - jq
 - nc
-- sh
 - cut
 - sleep

-You might need to install **jq** -- most UNIX systems already have the other programs installed.
+- base64
+- sh

+Almost every modern UNIX system will already  have these, except possibly *jq*.
+You can download *jq* from it's home page [here](https://stedolan.github.io/jq/).

 # How do I run it?
 (1) Run **./google.login**, and wait for a browser window to open up, with google